SAP-samples/workzone-content-package-templates/workspace-template/README.md

 - Manifest ````sap.artifact/artifactVersion/version```` needs to be increased if necessary

 ### Translations of texts
 Translated texts of a workspace template should be maintained in ````/src/i18n```` folder.
-Those will appear in a content package manager application to describe the workflow.
+Those will appear in a content package manager application to describe the workspace-template.
 The .properties files should use suffix
 ````_language_REGION````.
 **Example**